ekankaka/viremictimepredicteR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of viremictimepredicteR is to predict viremic times (time since infection, or TSI) using unique sequence diversity for a specified region of aligned HIV proviral or outgrowth sequences.
-Predictions are based on markov chain monte carlo samples from Bayesian models fitted by the authors, for these regions and diversity metrics, with or without weights.
+The goal of viremictimepredicteR is to predict viremic time using unique sequence diversity for a specified region of aligned HIV proviral or outgrowth sequences.
+Predictions are based on markov chain monte carlo samples from Bayesian models fitted by the authors, for these regions and diversity metrics.

-The currently supported hiv regions include:
+HIV regions: The currently recommended regions to use include:
+- gp41 (predict using diversity for the gp41 region of env)
+- RT (predict using diversity for the reverse transcriptase region of Pol)
+- `gp41_and_RT_Mean` (predict using mean diversity for the gp41 and RT regions)
 - Matrix (Matrix region of gag, especially p17)
-- RT (reverse transcriptase region of Pol)
-- gp41 (gp41 region of env)

-Currently supported diversity metrics include:
+Diversity metrics: The currently recommended metrics include:
 - mean pairwise distance from the "raw" model (rawMPD)
 - mean pairwise distance from the "TN93" model (tn93MPD)
 - nucleotide diversity from the "raw" model (rawPI)
 - nucleotide diversity from the "TN93" model (tn93PI)
-- weighted fraction of polymorphic sites (WFPS).
-- WFPS at third codon positions only (WFPScodons).

-*For WFPS and WFPScodons, sequencing errorthresholds are required to calculate these metrics.
-For example, errorthreshold = 0 for prominent outgrowth viruses, and 0.01 for proviral DNA sequences.*

-Currently supported options for weights include:
+Weights: The currently recommended options include:
-- None: individuals contributed equally to fitting the model (weight = 1), new data points also have weight = 1 in prediction
+- None: Model with no weights (all data points carry the same weight = 1)
-- uniqueseqsAsis: individuals with more unique sequences contributed more, with weights based on raw sequence counts
-- uniqueseqsLogTransformed:  individuals with more unique sequences contributed more, with weights based on log-transformed sequence counts

 Results:
-With default settings, output contains results for all diversity measures and all weighting options.
+With default settings, output contains results for all recommeded diversity measures, based on Bayesian simple unweighted linear regression.
 Predictions include a median estimate and a 95% credible interval.
 However:
-- For weighting options, we recommend *uniqueseqsLogTransformed*.
-- For diversity metrics, you may use any except *WFPScodons* which may give estimates that differ significantly from other metrics.

 ## Installation